SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

   an import or not

 The [`$smwgImportReqVersion`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportReqVersion) stipulates
-the required version and only an import file that matches that version is permitted to be imported.
+the required version for an import and only definitions that match that version are permitted to be imported.

 ### Examples

 #### XML import

-It is possible to use MediaWiki's XML format as import source when linked from `importFrom` (any non MediaWiki XML format will be ignored).
+It is possible to use MediaWiki's XML format as import source when linked from the `importFrom` field (any non MediaWiki XML format will be ignored).

-The location for the `custom.xml` is relative to `$smwgImportFileDirs` path with the `Importer` using an auto discovery to find matchable source files.
+The location for the mentioned `custom.xml` is relative to the selected `$smwgImportFileDirs` directory.

 <pre>
 {